seanbaxter/DirectXShaderCompiler/docs/TableGen/index.rst

 The TableGen program
 ====================

-TableGen files are interpreted by the TableGen program: `llvm-tblgen` available on your build directory under `bin`.
-It is not installed in the system (or where your sysroot is set to), since it has no use beyond LLVM's build process.
+TableGen files are interpreted by the TableGen program: `llvm37-tblgen` available on your build directory under `bin`.
+It is not installed in the system (or where your sysroot is set to), since it has no use beyond LLVM37's build process.

 Running TableGen
 ----------------

-TableGen runs just like any other LLVM tool.
+TableGen runs just like any other LLVM37 tool.
 The first (optional) argument specifies the file to read.
-If a filename is not specified, ``llvm-tblgen`` reads from standard input.
+If a filename is not specified, ``llvm37-tblgen`` reads from standard input.

 To be useful, one of the `backends`_ must be used.
-These backends are selectable on the command line (type '``llvm-tblgen -help``' for a list).
+These backends are selectable on the command line (type '``llvm37-tblgen -help``' for a list).
 For example, to get a list of all of the definitions that subclass a particular type (which can be useful for building up an enum list of these records), use the ``-print-enums`` option:

 .. code-block:: bash

-  $ llvm-tblgen X86.td -print-enums -class=Register
+  $ llvm37-tblgen X86.td -print-enums -class=Register
   AH, AL, AX, BH, BL, BP, BPL, BX, CH, CL, CX, DH, DI, DIL, DL, DX, EAX, EBP, EBX, ECX, EDI, EDX, EFLAGS, EIP, ESI, ESP, FP0, FP1, FP2, FP3, FP4, FP5, FP6, IP, MM0, MM1, MM2, MM3, MM4, MM5, MM6, MM7, R10, R10B, R10D, R10W, R11, R11B, R11D,